grahamwren/cs4500-project/report/doc.md

 ![EAU2 Entity Relationship Diagram](https://github.com/grahamwren/cs4500-project/raw/master/report/diagram.png)

 The Application class represents an operation that makes use of a KV to manipulate dataframes.
 The KV class utilizes the network to manage dataframes.
 Each KV owns a list of dataframes, and knows about the dataframes owned by other KVs, through `ownership_mapping`.
 Each KV has potentially several chunks of dataframes, stored contiguously in memory via `PartialDataFrame`.
 `DataFrameChunk` is where the data is actually stored.

 When `put` is called with a new key, the KV adds itself to the ownership map and broadcasts the new map to the other nodes in the network.
-The buffer passed into `put` is converted into rows chunks at a time.
+The buffer passed into `put` is converted into rows one chunk at a time.
 The chunks are distributed over nodes in the network in a round-robin fashion.
 That is, nodes have a fixed order and chunks are distributed by traversing them as a ring, starting at the node where the put request was made.

 The `DataFrame` object itself is a virtual dataframe, that is, it delegates to the KV in order to perform its operations.

-A computation is run on a dataframe by calling `map` on a `Rower`, either on a `DataFrame` object, or on a KV by providing the dataframe's key.
+A computation is run on a dataframe by calling `map` with a `Rower`, either on a `DataFrame` object, or on a KV by providing the dataframe's key.
 The KV runs the computation on the chunks contained in the current node, while using the network to ask for the results of the computation run on chunks stored in other nodes.
 The computation runs in parallel, so rows are likely processed out of order.
 The results, however, are joined in order.

 A fixed set of `Rower`s have to be defined at compile time, along with a serialization/deserialization method for them.
 This is because the Rowers must be sent over the network, and arbitrary C++ code cannot be serialized in our system.

 A `Node` is the low-level interface to the networking layer.
 The node will handle network commands automatically, and takes a callback for handling application commands.
-The callback, set through `set_data_handler`, will close over a KV, and deserialize and interpret the message data using the KV.
+The callback, set through `set_data_handler` by the KV, will be used by the KV to asynchronously handle Application level requests made of this Node by other Nodes in the cluster.

 # Use cases

+## Sum Numbers in DataFrame

 ```
 input_file.sor: